How to build your Lightwave smart home

-And while many of these new ideas and inventions, disappeared due their complexity or an inability to find a problem it actually solved!
-What remains is, in most cases highly use-able tech which enhances modern life.
+And while many of these new ideas and inventions, disappeared due to their complexity or an inability to find a problem it actually solved!
+What remains is highly useable tech which enhances modern life.

-One such brand is LightwaveRF, a British smart home brand.
-And as a UK publication, we have a slightly bias towards British brands!
-Let’s take a look at the brand, their products and try to make some predictions of what they’ll do next.
+One such brand is Lightwave, and as a UK publication, we’re slightly biased to favour British brands!
+We’ll explore the brand, their products and try to make some predictions of what they’ll do next.

 Before jumping into the products and how they work.
-It’s worth talking about the company’s history and the innovations which came before LightwaveRF.
+It’s worth talking about the company’s history and the innovations which came before Lightwave.

 Launching their own brand

-Having done a number of licensing deal, the two Johns decided to go it alone and re-branded as LightwaveRF.
+Having done several licensing deals, the two John decided to go it alone and rebranded as LightwaveRF.
 They also decided to float the company on the AIM share market.

 Without getting too technical

-Since releasing their first products in 2011, the brand has enabled the average consumer the chance to create their dream smart home without the cost usually associated with the technology.
-While it might be preferable for all of us to install a top of the range wired systems such as Crestron or Control4, it’s unlikely to add any substantial value to the property’s market value.
+Since releasing its first products in 2011, the brand has enabled homeowners to create their dream smart home without the cost usually associated with the technology.

 However, a simplified and cheaper system which does the lion’s share of a high-end system will always be a welcome addition to the marketplace.
-Not only by consumers and DIY enthusiasts but by potential home buyers who have such features on their list.
+Not only by consumers and DIY enthusiasts but also by potential home buyers looking for these features.

 Changing the game

-Secondly, by simplifying the features, they’ve created a superb line of affordable products and inspired many homeowners to dream about how tech can change their daily life.
+Secondly, by simplifying the features, they’ve created a superb line of affordable products and inspired many homeowners to dream about how tech can change their daily lives.

 Exploring the basics